google/osv-scanner/README.md

 This requires Go 1.18+ to be installed.

+### Releasing

+Releases are created with [GoReleaser](https://goreleaser.com/).

+You can reproduce the builds locally by checking out a specific tag and calling `goreleaser build`, using the same Go version as the one used during the actual release (see goreleaser workflows).

 ### SemVer Adherence

 All releases on the same Major version will be guaranteed to have backward compatible JSON output and CLI arguments.